arekbauer/arekbauer/README.md

 ## Hi there 👋
 My name is Arek, currently in my final year at the University of Nottingham

-- 🔭 I’m currently working on a react native project!
+- 🔭 I’m currently mainly working on Kotlin for my dissertation - The Gamification of Book Reading
 - 🌱 Looking to learn about the DevOps sides of things - Docker, Kubernetes etc...

 <h3 align="left">Languages and Tools:</h3>